Last Updated: May 10, 2026

 Cardura Xl is a drug marketed by Viatris and is included in one NDA.

 The generic ingredient in CARDURA XL is doxazosin mesylate.
 There are fourteen drug master file entries for this compound.
-Thirty-two suppliers are listed for this compound.
+Thirty-one suppliers are listed for this compound.
 Additional details are available on the doxazosin mesylate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Cardura Xl